raikartik186/Electrician-Automation-Management/README.md

 step 3 : stay in the backend directory and run command "node server.js"

 step 4: change the directory to root and run command "npm start"

+** Please check the console for output, everything is printing there **